tmalesinski/mk51fx2500re/README.md

 ## Reading the Code

-You can disassmble the code by running:
+You can disassemble the code by running:

 ```
 ./analyze.py listing